 Structured database solution for de-identifiable metadata

 Why SQL Server?

-Anonymisation Tools
+The main interaction with the de-identifiable metadata catalogue comes from the RDMP tool, both when loading the DICOM whitelisted tags into the de-identifiable store and when providing the filtering query for the extraction process.
+The RDMP database platform of choice is MS SQL Server.Anonymisation Tools

 There are many different software programs which de-identify imaging data.
 We tested the feasibility of 3 different widely used programs (DICOM Confidential [26], XNAT [22, 24], CTP [21]) in deciding which to adopt as part of the pipeline.
 A summary of each of the programs is provided in Appendix B.